Aditya-max88/healwell-appointment-hub/README.md

 Key Features & Workflow Patient Registration & Lead Creation

-Patients fill out a digital appointment form.
+-> Patients fill out a digital appointment form.

   Submitting this form automatically generates a lead in Zoho CRM.

-Appointment Scheduling & Doctor Assignment
+-> Appointment Scheduling & Doctor Assignment

   Appointments can be tracked easily within the CRM.

   Doctors are managed through a Doctor Module, where you add and view doctor profiles and availability.

   Once a doctor is assigned, automated email notifications are sent to both the patient and doctor with appointment details.

-Medical Data Capture
+-> Medical Data Capture

   For each patient, you can log:

   Prescriptions (e.g., medications like “Paracetamol 650”)

   Lab test results

   Imaging files and reports (e.g., MRIs)

-Treatment Completion & Notes
+-> Treatment Completion & Notes

   After treatment concludes, the status is updated to “Completed.”

   You can add discharge summaries or final notes.

-Financial Tracking
+-> Financial Tracking

   Every patient’s expenses are logged, including treatment charges, reimbursements, and other related costs.

   Expense data is automatically linked to the patient’s profile.

-Form Management & Data Storage
+-> Form Management & Data Storage

   Custom forms collect and organize diverse data.

   Everything is stored in a centralized Data Hub module.

+-> Feedback via Zoho Desk Integration

+  We’ve integrated Zoho Desk to collect patient feedback.

+  After the appointment or treatment, patients can provide feedback through email.

+  These emails automatically create support tickets in Zoho Desk, which can be reviewed and addressed by the hospital team to improve service quality and resolve concerns promptly.

-Impact & Benefits Centralized patient and operational data
+-> Impact & Benefits Centralized patient and operational data

   Automated lead generation and appointment workflows

   Seamless tracking of medical and financial information

   Enhanced communication between patients, doctors, and administrative staff

   This platform is ideal for government hospitals aiming to modernize their data management and improve service efficiency.

-Here is the video link: https://www.loom.com/share/045a52f9d8db4373bdaba6d2292ad609?sid=ccd9cca8-7cad-49f9-9b7c-89d857ad0b3f
+  Here is the video link: https: www.loom.com/share/045a52f9d8db4373bdaba6d2292ad609?sid=ccd9cca8-7cad-49f9-9b7c-89d857ad0b3f

 # Welcome to your Lovable part